-- Keep it clean: That said, it’s not a make-out session.
+- Too much kissing: That said, it’s not a make-out session.
 “We want neat and clean kisses,” Woodruff says.
 “Also, turn your head enough so you’re not squishing your partner’s nose in.
 If it feels like you’re squishing, you probably are.”

-- Slow it down: Walking photos look great for couples and the larger bridal party, but you need to tread slowly.
+- Moving too fast: Walking photos look great for couples and the larger bridal party, but you need to tread slowly.
 “It’s not a race,” Woodruff says.
 “So many times the wedding party ends up walking way ahead.
 Just slow down and interact with each other.”

-- Don’t over practice: Brides and grooms may want to perfect their smiles before the wedding day, but Woodruff recommends spending that time elsewhere.
+- Practicing too much: Brides and grooms may want to perfect their smiles before the wedding day, but Woodruff recommends spending that time elsewhere.
 “Don’t practice smiling because then you’ll overthink it,” she says.
 “I can tell when couples have tried to practice their smiles, and they end up looking too self-conscious.”

-- Speak up: If you have any insecurities, or you have a side you prefer, tell the photographers.
+- Not telling the photographer your preferences: If you have any insecurities or you have a side you prefer, tell the photographers.
 “It could be a height difference, a particular side you like photographed, or insecurities about, say, your arms or your stomach,” Woodruff says.
 “Be vocal about this with your photographer beforehand, then you both can be more successful with the final product.”